Thornfalcon: Governance

-It is part of the Taunton Deane county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is part of the Taunton and Wellington county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

+Transport

 There was a station on the Chard Branch Line that closed in 1962.
 The road bridge over the line is designated as a Grade II listed building.
 The village is near the Great Western Railway and the Chard Canal — the road bridge over the canal is also listed.